Using Immigration Forms

 To ensure that you complete your application correctly, you should carefully read any notices, warnings, or explanations on the Forms Entry Page (FEP) before you print (or download) the form itself, fill it out and send it to USCIS.
 The Forms Entry Page is viewed when you click on the form number on the large table on the Forms page.
 Each Forms Entry Page also has a shortcut URL.
 For example, Form N-400 is at www.uscis.gov/n-400, Form I-130 is at www.uscis.gov/i-130 - and so on.

 Be sure to verify the filing location of the forms for the specific benefit you are seeking.

-Many immigration ("I") or naturalization ("N") forms have detailed instructions about where to file and those instructions may vary with specific circumstances.
-Although we try to provide brief answers regarding required fees and locations to file these forms, please carefully read the information on any form's FEP and on its instructions.
+Many immigration (“I”) or naturalization (“N”) forms have detailed instructions about where to file, and those instructions may vary with specific circumstances.
+Although we try to provide brief answers regarding required fees and locations to file these forms, please carefully read the information on any form’s landing page and on its instructions.
 Failure to file forms with the correct office or with the correct fee may result in an application or petition being returned to you and additional processing delays.
-(Please do NOT mail your application or petition to the "HQPDI" address on any form, that address is for submitting comments on the form itself.)
+(Please do NOT mail your application or petition to the “HQPDI” address on any form—that address is for submitting comments on the form itself.)